 Broadway In Chicago is looking forward to October 5 when we reopen our theatres.
 In addition to planning the return of fabulous Broadway shows, our masked and vaccinated staff has been working diligently to ensure that your return to the theatre will be safe and inviting.
 Your health and safety is our top priority.
 We have enhanced our air handling and filtration throughout the theatres, incorporated new sanitation technologies, and have reduced all touchpoints including initiating mobile ticketing and making mobile Playbills available.

 Our theatres operate at 100% capacity; as such, as an audience member, the proper wearing of masks will be required of you at all times in the theatre and throughout the performance.
-As well all audience members now through December 31, 2021, will be required to show proof of vaccination.
-For those with exemptions, a proof of negative COVID 19 test will be required.* These protocols are aligned with a growing coalition of over 60 performing arts venues and producers across Chicagoland that have agreed upon Covid-19 Vaccination and Mask Requirements for audiences through the end of 2021.
+As well all audience members until further notice will be required to show proof of vaccination.
+For those with exemptions (including children) proof of negative COVID 19 test will be required* These protocols are aligned with a growing coalition of over 60 performing arts venues and producers across Chicagoland that have agreed upon COVID-19 Vaccination and Mask Requirements for audiences.

-Refreshment service is still being evaluated and details will be updated here as we get closer to opening.
+CONCESSIONS: There may be concession sales at your performance, however eating and drinking will only be allowed at your seat and your mask will need to be worn at all times except when actively eating or drinking.
 Broadway In Chicago’s COVID protocol may change or be extended, or relaxed without notice, as we continue to evaluate all protocols, informed by science, and conforming to all Federal, State and local requirements and follow changing rules and guidelines as they evolve for the safety of our patrons.

 If you choose not to abide by these protocols and you purchased your tickets prior to August 17, 2021, you may request a credit for a future date or a refund by contacting [email protected]